 Rinse and soak the black beans for at least six hours: the longer the soak the better.
 If you can remember to submerge the beans the day before, this would be preferable.
 Many of the tummy grumbles associated with bean dishes can be eliminated by long soaking and correct preparation of the beans.

-If you have the option, simplify your cooking process and put all of the ingredients (the pork ribs, pork hocks, beef brisket, chorizo, soaked beans, vodka, oranges, cilantro, green onions, and bay leaves) inside a slow cooker.
+If you have the option, simplify your cooking process and put all of the ingredients (the pork ribs, pork hocks, beef brisket, chorizo, soaked beans, vodka, oranges, cilantro, green onions, and bay leaves) inside a slow cooker (on Amazon).
 Cover with just enough water to submerge all of the ingredients and set to cook for eight hours.
 Of course, you can do this on a stove top too, but you’ll need to keep checking liquid levels and stirring the pot to make sure nothing is sticking on the bottom.

 Sauteé chopped onions and garlic in a pan until they’re looking golden.